By ‘quiet’ I mean the anti-DreamWorks of yak-yak. The following films will help a child to feel calm rather than revved up.

 I’d better not forget this Ghibli movie.
 A girl rescues a cat who is about to get skittled by a truck.
 She ends up in a fantasy world run by cats.
 This is a slightly off-kilter, creepy story and not necessarily for cat lovers, actually.
 If you like the slightly bizarre, give this one a whirl.
 There’s a scene in which a character jumps to their death, which I wish wasn’t in there.

-Along with My Neighbour Totoro, Ponyo is the Studio Ghibli film designed specifically for young children.
+Along with My Neighbour Totoro, Ponyo is the Studio Ghibli film designed specifically for young children, as in preschool age.

 17. THE GIRL WHO LEAPT THROUGH TIME